-You can find scholarship financial aid for studying Finance by using a scholarship search engine like Scholarships That Work, which has 30 Finance scholarships with an average award amount of $3,620.
-You can also find scholarships to pursue Finance by inquiring with organizations that offer Business & Economics scholarships, like the AgCountry Farm Credit Services, the Pittsburgh Foundation, the Association of Government Accountants (AGA), or the National FFA Organization.
+You can find scholarship financial aid for studying Finance by using a scholarship search engine like Scholarships That Work, which has 30 Finance scholarships with an average award amount of $3,724.
+You can also find scholarships to pursue Finance by inquiring with organizations that offer Business & Economics scholarships, like the AgCountry Farm Credit Services, the Association of Government Accountants (AGA), the National FFA Organization, or the Pittsburgh Foundation.

 Scholarships by Major